Guidomo10/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4) This  program that prints the alphabet in lowercase,except q and e.
 5) This programm prints all single digit numbers of base 10 starting from 0,
 6) This programm prints all single digit numbers of base 10 starting from 0 with purchar function
+7) This programm prints the lowercase alphabet in reverse.